Jay2645/Randomized-KSP-Systems/README.md

 * Eccentricity
 * Inclination
 * Longitude Ascending Node
+* Rotation (how long a day is)
+* Period (how long a year is)

 What happens is an entirely new solar system is produced.
 The planets themselves are the same as the old ones, but everything about them is different.

-Note that at the moment, there's no way to return the bodies to the "old" system.
-You have to reload the save file from KSP's main menu (and if that doesn't work, restarting KSP does for sure).
-You can also still launch rockets from the space center on whatever Kerbin gets turned into.

-Another thing to note is that upon restart, whatever you put in orbit in the "new" system will still be in orbit on the corresponding planet/moon in the "old" system.
+Note that whatever you put in orbit in the "new" system will still be in orbit on the corresponding planet/moon in the "old" system.
 The only thing I do is modify planets and orbits a la Hyperedit (not required to run the mod), so any vessels in orbit around a body will still be in orbit around that body afterward.

 To activate the Warp Drive, just go into a solar orbit around Kerbol.
 Right-click on the Warp Drive part (found in the VAB under "Utility" -- it looks like an ASAS module), then click on "Activate Warp Drive."
 A box will come up asking for hyperspace coordinates.
 Type in your seed, then click the button and the system will randomize based on your seed.